wendyxz/evaluation/README.md

 • Pandas

+Requires:

-Requires detection file to be in CSV format
+• detection file is in CSV format